 After Henry VI went mad, Richard was named Protector of the Realm, but he had a lot of enemies at court.
 When Henry regained his senses, Richard was banished.
 Henry had other bouts of madness, though, and with a few military battles and skillful negotiation, Richard convinced Henry VI to name Richard and his sons as heirs to the throne, rather than Henry’s own son.
 Cecily was at that point considered a queen in waiting.

-The Lancastrians weren’t done fighting for their king, though, and Richard, along with Cecily’s second surviving son, seventeen-year-old Edmund, were killed in a battle with them.
+The Lancastrians weren’t done fighting for their king, though, and Richard, along with Cecily’s second surviving son, seventeen-year-old Edmund, was killed in a battle with them.
 Cecily’s youngest sons were sent to the continent in Burgundy for their protection, and her eldest son, Edward, won a decisive victory over the Lancastrians while they were gone, and was crowned King Edward IV.
 Cecily moved into the queen’s quarters at Baynard Castle, which was Yorkist headquarters, and adjusted her coats of arms to include the royal arms of England, which was her way of saying she was the uncrowned rightful queen before her son took the throne.

 Her influence was so important to the Yorkist cause that even after Edward IV married Elizabeth Woodville and made her his queen, he built new queens quarters for her, and let his mother continue living in the original quarters.

 Cecily did not like Elizabeth Woodville, and did all she could, including machinations with her nephew, to get Edward to annul the marriage and marry a foreign princess.
 When Edward refused, Cecily seems to have given her consent to a rumor being put to the public that she had an affair with an archer while she and her late husband were in France, which resulted in Edward’s birth, which would disqualify him from being king.
-She openly favored her third surviving son, George, and suggested to her nephew, who had an instrumental role in Edward IV’s government, that George should be made king, instead.
+She openly favored her third surviving son, George, and suggested to her nephew, who had an instrumental role in Edward IV’s government, that George should be made the king, instead.

 This only resulted in more battles, this time between Edward and George.
 Attempts were made to put George on the throne, including marrying him against Edward IV’s express command to his cousin, Isabel Neville (the eldest daughter of Cecily’s collaborating nephew, Richard Neville, Earl of Warwick, who was killed in a later battle against Edward IV).
 These attempts did not work, but they gave George, already spoiled since childhood by his mother, an overinflated sense of his importance to the kingdom.
 Edward IV was eventually forced to order George’s execution due to his reckless and openly disrespectful behavior toward him and Elizabeth Woodville.
 Cecily never seems to have quite forgiven Edward for killing George, as is evidenced in her later treatment of Edward’s children with Elizabeth Woodville.

 Edward IV died of an illness he seems to have caught while out fishing in the rain with his friends.
 This left Elizabeth Woodville and her children in a precarious position.
 Edward’s eldest son, the 12-year-old Edward V, was technically king, and was, for a few months, treated that way.
-However, he was never crowned, and eventually disappeared in the Tower of London along with his younger brother, Richard of York; even in Cecily’s lifetime, no one knew (or said) what happened to the two boys, one a king, one a prince, who were Cecily’s grandsons.
+However, he was never crowned, and eventually disappeared in the Tower of London along with his younger brother, Richard of York; even in Cecily’s lifetime, no one knew (or said) what happened to the two boys, one a king, one a prince, who was Cecily’s grandsons.
 Their fate remains a mystery today.

-Meanwhile, Cecily’s youngest and last surviving son, Richard, declared Edward IV’s marriage to Elizabeth Woodville invalid and all their children illegitimate, and had himself declared King Richard III.
+Meanwhile, Cecily’s youngest and last surviving son, Richard, declared Edward IV’s marriage to Elizabeth Woodville invalid and all their children illegitimate and had himself declared King Richard III.
 He and Cecily appear to have been quite close, as a number of letters between them from Richard’s time as king survive.
 He seems to have visited her often, and she advised him on royal matters.

 Richard III was married to Anne Neville, the sister of his brother George’s wife, Isabel.
 They had one son together, and their marriage appears to have been one done for love, though political benefits came to Richard III from the marriage, as well as part of a vast fortune.
 Unfortunately, Richard was only king for two years, and during that time, Anne and his son both died.
 Richard had three known illegitimate children, but they could not inherit the crown, and none are known to have left descendants.
 After losing his wife and heir, Richard had to contend with a promised invasion of England by the last legitimate Lancastrian heir, Henry Tudor.
 This was before he had a chance to take a new bride and produce more heirs, though he was rumored to be looking at a Portuguese princess as his next wife.